TikTok scrambles to remove suicide video clips, ban users

 “We are banning accounts that repeatedly try to upload clips," the company said, adding it appreciated users who reported the content.

+TikTok has become very popular with teens largely because of the company's algorithms, which decide what videos users see without first requiring them to follow other users or specify their preferences.
 President Donald Trump has ordered Tiktok’s Chinese owner ByteDance to sell its U.S. operations over concerns about cybersecurity and censorship.
-The platform has become very popular with teens largely because of the company's algorithms, which decide what videos users see without first requiring them to follow other users or specify their preferences.

 Facebook said it removed the original video last month on the day it was streamed and has “used automation technology to remove copies and uploads since that time.”